tharhtetsan/real-time-video-based-action-recognition/README.md

 #### Motion CNN

 In every mini-batch, generator selected 5 consequence images and stacked  these images.

-### Download the dataset
+How to Run the Code

+#####

+#### How to train the model with own data

 - ##### download from the original [UCF101](https://www.crcv.ucf.edu/data/UCF101.php)